The United States of America (album): Style

 Joseph Byrd, the band's leader, stated that his aesthetic aim for the band and album was to create avant-garde, political rock music; he envisioned that their music would combine electronic sounds (not electronic music), musical and political radicalism, and performance art.
-During the 1960s, Byrd was drawn to the leftist Communist Party group, explaining that it was "the one group that had discipline, an agenda, and was willing to work within the existing institutions to educate and radicalize American society."
+During the 1960s, Byrd was drawn towards the Communist Party USA, explaining that it was "the one group that had discipline, an agenda, and was willing to work within the existing institutions to educate and radicalize American society."
 The song "Love Song for the Dead Ché" reflects these ideas.
 Columbia Records originally wanted the song's title changed due to its political implications.
 Byrd suggested "Julius and Ethel Rosenberg" as a replacement title if the original title had not been used.

 The album is littered with references to Byrd's obsession with old-time American music, such as the Dixieland jazz intro on "I Won't Leave My Wooden Wife for You, Sugar".
 "The American Metaphysical Circus" starts out with no fewer than five layers of sound being heard in a collage, including a calliope playing "National Emblem", a ragtime piano playing "At a Georgia Camp Meeting", and two marching bands playing "Marching Through Georgia" and "The Red, White and Blue" switching between left and right channels.
-The other two tracks are of electronic sounds.
+The other two layers are of electronic sounds.
+In addition, the album retains influence from more conventional forms of rock music while syncretizing it with traditional American, classical, Indian, jazz and electronic influences.
+While tracks such as "Hard Coming Love" and "Coming Down" more closely resemble traditional psychedelic rock music, others such as "Cloud Song" and "I Won't Leave My Wooden Wife for You" divert further from this formula.
+Byrd described "Stranded in Time" as "a weak Beatle-esque copy of "Eleanor Rigby", and could not be performed live because it called for a string quartet.
+That, incidentally, is the only tune on the album I didn't arrange."